namuhevil/C-Image-Process/image-process with Opencv/README.md

 # Project Title

-These all are for Advanced Digital Image Process with Opencv and Non-Opencv
+These all are for images in Opencv.
+(Exclude Raw, Bmp files.)

 ## Getting Started